Ciip1996/Ciip1996/README.md

 ## About Ivan

-- Bachelor in Software and Computer Systems Engineering.
+- Bachelor in Software and Computer Systems Engineering 2015-2020.

-- Lived in Canada for a year as an exchange student.

-- Participated at the Global Korean Scholarship summer program in 2019.
+- Participated at the GKS (Global Korean Scholarship) summer program in 2019.
+In which obtained the Award of Excellence for best project.

+- Exchange student in Canada during Fall 2017 and Winter 2018.

-- Loves programming, UI, multimedia, coffee and pizza. 🍕
+- Loves programming, UI, multimedia, movies, cardio, coffee and pizza 🍕.

 - Speaks spanish (native), English (advanced) and he's learning french (enough to ask for food in Québec).

+## I’m currently learning

+- AWS Associate Developer Course

 ## Wanna reach me?